-A common thing for a sales person to think is “where can I get cold call scripts?”
-While you can usually google topics like business plan, proposal, executive summary, or sales presentation and get results with plenty of templates and examples, searching for cold calling scripts will not be as easy.
+A common thing for a salesperson to think is “where can I get cold call scripts?”
+While you can usually google topics like business plans, proposals, executive summaries, or sales presentations and get results with plenty of templates and examples, searching for cold calling scripts will not be as easy.

 The reason why is that cold calling is an extremely difficult task for multiple reasons and this makes it challenging to develop any type of template that can be used for everybody.
 Here is why this is difficult:

 You never know how a call is going to go

 Building cold call scripts is challenging as you never know what direction a cold call is going to go.
 You really have no clue how the prospect is going to respond.

 You don’t know if they are going to be nice or if they are going to be difficult.
 You don’t know if they are going to provide information or if they are going to ask you questions.